-Five key characteristics of good competency evidence
+The key characteristics of good competency evidence are as follows:

 - Good evidence should be clear, concise and relevant to the specific competency or learning outcome.